Community Advisory CommitteePRINT PAGE

 - Developed the DHSV Strategic Framework for Community and Consumer Engagement 2016 - 2021, to guide DHSV's community engagement strategy.

 - Presented the RDHM clerical team with a Disability Champions award to recognise the training they requested to assist people with vision and hearing loss.

-- Contributed to the Extensive Achievement rating DHSV received for its commitment to consumer participation during Accreditation in 2011.
+- Contributed to the Extensive Achievement rating DHSV received for its commitment to consumer participation during Accreditation.
 Surveyors noted DHSV’s strong commitment to patient-centred care.

 - Made improvements to the downstairs bathroom and change area to facilitate access for patients with a disability.

 - The CAC initiated a partnership with the Health Issues Centre to produce a special oral health edition of their Health Issues journal.
 The journal features an article from a CAC member about her personal journey to overcome her dental phobia.

 - A Welcome to Country ceremony was performed at The Royal Dental Hospital of Melbourne.
 It included the unveiling of a plaque which acknowledges the Wurundjeri people as traditional owners of the land on which the Hospital is built.

 - The CAC was instrumental in having representatives from all units at DHSV as well as partners from RMIT University and the University of Melbourne signing the Victorian Community Accord.
 The Community Accord is a public gesture which shows support of a multicultural community.

 - The committee was influential in DHSV organising an audit of The Royal Dental Hospital Melbourne building for compliance with the Disability Discrimination Act and the subsequent development of a Disability Action Plan to address findings.